mlandcv/WSI_Tiling/README.md

 # WSI-Tiling
-Tiling WSI formats (available: svs, czi) more formats to be added
+Tiling WSI formats (available: SVS, CZI) more formats to be added